valtido/sentry-docs/src/collections/_documentation/clients/react-native/manual-setup.md

 title: 'Manual Setup'
 ---

-If you can’t (or don’t want) to run the linking step you can see here what is happening on each platform.
+If you can’t --- or don’t want --- to run the linking step, you can see here what is happening on each platform.

+&nbsp;
 ## General

-You will want to make sure you have already created a `sentry.properties` file at the root of your react native project.
-An example of this properties file can be found in the [examples github](https://github.com/getsentry/examples/blob/master/react-native/sentry.properties).
+You will want to make sure you have already created a `sentry.properties` file at the root of your React Native project.
+An example of this properties file can be found in the [examples GitHub](https://github.com/getsentry/examples/blob/master/react-native/sentry.properties).

+&nbsp;
 ## iOS

 ### Linking the Native Library